 The method used to calculate the lateral flow of saturated soil moisture employs a quasi three-dimensional flow representation, which include the effects of topography, saturated soil depth (in this case layers), and saturated hydraulic conductivity.
-Hydraulic gradients are approximated as the slope of the water table between adjacent gridcells in the x- and y-directions.
+Hydraulic gradients are approximated as the slope of the water table between adjacent gridcells in the x- and y-directions or in a eight direction (D8) steepest decent methodology that is specified by the user in the model namelist.
 In each cell, the flux of water from one cell to its down-gradient neighbor on each time-step is approximated as a steady-state solution.
-The looping structure through the model grid performs flux calculations separately the x- and y-directions.
-A second alternative, using the path of steepest descent, is also available in Noah-distributed.
+The looping structure through the model grid performs flux calculations separately the x- and y-directions for the 2-dimensional routing option or simply along the steepest D8 pathway.